 While some accounting standards might apply the prudence concept in the traditional sense, i.e. in attempting deliberately not to overstate assets/income and understate liabilities/expenses, at the framework level, the boards attempt to achieve neutrality.

-- Bad debts are probable in many businesses, so they create a special contra-account to accounts receivable called allowance for bad debts which brings the accounts receivable balance to the amount which is expected to be realized and hence prevents overstatement of assets.
+- Bad and doubtful debts occur in many businesses which sell on credit.
+They often create a special contra asset to accounts receivable called allowance for bad debts which brings the accounts receivable balance to the amount which is expected to be realized.
+This prevents overstatement of assets.
 An expense called bad debts expense is also booked so that income is not overstated.
 Even though no loss has been incurred, it is prudent to recognize potential bad debts expenses arising from existing receivables.
 However, bad debt charge must not be higher than what is justified from past experience and future expectations because this would mean understatement of future expense.

-- Some liabilities are contingent upon future occurrence or non-occurrence of an event such a law suit, etc. We judge the probability of occurrence of that event and if it is more than 50% we record a liability and corresponding expense at the most likely amount.
-Hence, we stop liability and expense from being understated.
+- Some liabilities are contingent upon occurrence or non-occurrence of a future event such as lawsuit, etc. We judge the probability of occurrence of that event, and if it is more than 50%, we record a liability and corresponding expense at the most-likely amount.
+This prevents overstatement of liability and expense from being understated.

-- Periodic evaluations of assets are made to make sure their carrying value does not exceed the benefits expected to be derived from the asset, and if it does exceed, the impairment of fixed asset is recorded by reducing its carrying amount.
+- Periodic evaluations of assets are made to make sure their carrying value does not exceed the benefits expected to be derived from the asset, and if it does exceed, the impairment of assets is recorded by reducing the asset’s carrying amount.

 by Obaidullah Jan, ACA, CFA and last modified on